miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 mv ~/.ssh/idhdfs_rsa ~/.ssh/id_rsa
 mv ~/.ssh/idhdfs_rsa.pub ~/.ssh/id_rsa.pub
 ```
+From that point on, this new key pair is the one that will be used in the communications between the master and the slave instances:

 Verify that seamless ssh connection is enabled by running the following commands on the master instance:
 ```bash